XinLab-SEU/chainxim-documentation/docs/developer-guide.en.md

 | view_and_write | - | Output the simulation results and save them in a txt file |
 | process_bar | - | Display the current simulation progress, outputting a real-time progress bar and percentage in the terminal |

 In the table above, envir_create_global_chain initializes and generates a global blockchain.
-After that, this chain will serve as the global blockchain tree and the global longest valid chain from a god's-eye view.
+After that, this chain will serve as the global blockchain tree and the global longest valid chain from a global view.
 The main program initializes the Environment object according to the simulation parameters, calls `exec` to start the simulation loop, and implements the random oracle method and diffusion method described in the paper.
-For attackers, the corresponding interface needs to be called through `attack_excute`.
+For attackers, the corresponding attacking operations needs to be executed through `attack_excute`.
 After the simulation ends, `view_and_write` is called to collect and output the simulation results.

 ## Miner